 - Games (microlearning) can be used for reinforcement, followed by refresher or reinforcement through ongoing coaching.

 Microlearning is an ideal solution for safety training.
 It will work well, provided the forms of microlearning are selected based on the function or objectives of the course.
-What do you think?
-Share your views with us.
+Hope this blog provided you with actionable insights on how to leverage microlearning for safety training.
+Not only safety training, but microlearning can also be leveraged for training your sales team.
+Eager to know how?
+Download this eBook to get answers to your questions.